allenjiang/Mona-Lisa-AI/README.md

 # Mona Lisa AI
 Mona Lisa - for the dualities and orthagonal abilities inclusive of its initials.

-Useful open source data science and artificial intelligence tools.
+Useful Machine Learning and AI tools.

 What can technology do for you?